somenath203/Web-Currency-Converter/README.md

 After you have pasted the folder inside the 'htdocs' folder present inside the XAMPP folder of C drive, open any browser and write `http://localhost/currencyconverter/index.html` to start the website.

 ## Source
-You can easily get the API which is used in this application for currency conversion from https://fixer.io/
+You can easily get the API which is used in this application for data of currencies from https://fixer.io/